I export seafood from Great Britain

-In order to trade with the EU at the end of the transition period you may need two types of Economic Operators Registration and Identification (EORI) number.
+In order to trade with the EU you may need two types of Economic Operators Registration and Identification (EORI) number.

-A GB EORI number will allow you to trade goods into or out of Great Britain.
-It will allow you or your agent to submit the necessary customs declarations and to apply for customs simplification procedures.
-You should check that your GB EORI number will start with ‘GB’ and is followed by 12 digits which will include your VAT number.
-You may already have a GB EORI number if you trade with non-EU countries
+A GB EORI number allows you to trade goods into or out of Great Britain.
+It allows you or your agent to submit the necessary customs declarations and to apply for customs simplification procedures.
+Your GB EORI number should start with ‘GB’ and be followed by 12 digits which will include your VAT number.

-If you are a VAT registered GB business, HMRC may have automatically allocated you a GB EORI number.
-If you are not a VAT registered business or have not received your GB EORI number, contact HMRC or to apply.
+If you are a VAT registered GB business, HMRC automatically allocated you a GB EORI number in 2020.
+If you are not a VAT registered business or have not received a GB EORI number, contact HMRC to apply for one.

 GB businesses should refer to government guidance on GB EORI numbers for the latest information.

-A UK business will need an EU EORI number only if it is dealing directly with EU customs authorities.
-If your importer or customer in the EU deals with the EU customs authorities on your behalf, they will need to have an EU EORI number.
+UK businesses only need an EU EORI number if they are dealing directly with EU customs authorities.
+If your importer or customer in the EU deals with the EU customs authorities on your behalf, they need to have an EU EORI number.

 EU EORI numbers must be applied for in the customs authority in the EU where you first conduct trade or request a customs decision from.
-Details on EU Member State customs authorities can be found here.
+Details on EU Member State customs authorities.